-When you get a residency Visa, you will be able to obtain a Panamanian driver’s license.
+When you get a residency visa, you will be able to obtain a Panamanian driver’s license.
 You will be able to keep your current country’s license also, so you can use it when you visit back home.
-Understand that once you get a residency Visa, even the temporary Visa, you are required to get a Panama driver’s license right away if you plan to drive in Panama.
-If you are leaving Panama right after you get your temporary Visa and do not plan to drive in Panama, you can wait until you get your permanent Visa to get your Panama driver’s license.
+Understand that once you get a residency Visa, even a temporary visa, you are required to get a Panama driver’s license right away if you plan to drive in Panama.
+If you leave Panama right after you get your temporary Visa and do not plan to drive in Panama, you can wait until you get your permanent Visa to get your Panama driver’s license.

 The minimum driving age in Panama is 18 years.